-The amount of eligible Own Funds to meet the SCR is equal to 599,630 thousand euros, while the amount thereof to meet the MCR is equal to 550,748 thousand euros.
+The amount of eligible Own Funds to meet the SCR is equal to 667,439 thousand euros, while the amount thereof to meet the MCR is equal to 537,868 thousand euros.

-In 2019, the ratio of eligible own funds to SCR is 139.6%, down almost 12 percentage points compared to the previous year.
+In 2020, the ratio of eligible own funds to SCR is 151.1%, up almost 12 percentage points compared to the previous year, this improvement is due to the increase in own funds, details of which are given in the previous paragraph.

-E.1.4 Reconciliation between shareholders' equity from the financial statements and excess of assets over liabilities

-The Market Consistent Balance Sheet at 31 December 2019 shows an excess of assets over liabilities equal to 512,102 thousand euros (456,463 thousand euros at 31 December 2018), higher by 216,846 thousand euros (202,861 thousand euros at 31 December 2018) with respect to the shareholders' equity resulting from the financial statements of the Company on the same date.
+E.1.4 Reconciliation between shareholders' equity from the financial statements and excess of assets over liabilities at 31 December 2019) with respect to the shareholders' equity resulting from the financial statements of the Company on the same date.
 This difference is due to the different evaluation of the equity components, as can be seen from the following reconciliation table: